rj-pradhan/SVNtoGit2/component-metadata/README.txt

 components, attributes, properties, facets, and renderers.

 Extending the metadata in faces-config.xml.
 (Schema is based on Creator 2 dtd, TODO xsd).
-It is defined with data for generating tag class,  tld file, component baseline and beainfo specifc to IDE.
+It is defined with data for generating tag class,  tld file and beainfo specifc to IDE.

 extended-faces-config.xml (Netbeans VWP specifc) extended-faces-config-creator2.xml (Creator 2 specific )